 In my experience, private equity firms have done a stellar job at driving operational efficiencies through various process improvements, but RPA solutions and related technologies can create even more efficiencies, and with an AI component, these technologies continue to improve all by themselves.

 What kind of processes can these RPA technologies best automate and improve?

 Any processes that are largely manually driven, that are frequently executed and require access to more than one system to complete.
 Any process where there are multiple iterations, such as new employee onboarding, where a new worker has to set up their ID and desktop interface so they can access all the relevant systems.

-Things like accounts payable and accounts receivable, where we see a ton of activity because it’s usually manually driven: an invoice hits someone’s desk and has to be recorded in one system and approved through another.
+Things like accounts payable and accounts receivable, where we see a ton of activity because they're usually manually driven: an invoice hits someone’s desk and has to be recorded in one system and approved through another.
 This process is time-consuming, repetitive and easy to automate.